-The adoption of DR soybean technology has raised concerns due to the unintended off-target movement of dicamba onto sensitive vegetation via vapor and/or particle drift (Young, 2017).
-Dicamba has high vapor pressure (volatile compound), which could increase the chances for off-target movement via vapor drift under certain environmental conditions, including high temperature and low humidity (Behrens and Lueschen 1979, Egan and Mortensen 2012).
+The adoption of DR soybean technology has raised concerns due to the unintended off-target movement of dicamba onto sensitive vegetation via vapor and/or particle drift (Young et al. 2017).
+Dicamba has high vapor pressure (volatile compound), which could increase the chances for off-target movement via vapor drift under certain environmental conditions, including high temperature and low humidity (Behrens and Lueschen 1979; Egan and Mortensen 2012).
 Off-target movement of dicamba via particle drift is more likely to occur from improper nozzle selection, high boom height, high spray pressure, and/or high wind speed at the time of application (Carlsen et al. 2006).
-Spray tank contamination could also result in off-target dicamba injury if spray tanks following dicamba application are not properly cleaned.
-The negative impact from micro-rates (vapor or particle drift) of dicamba is well documented in grape (Vitis vinifera, Mohseni-Moghadam et al. 2016), soybeans (Auch and Arnold 1978, Griffin et al. 2013), vegetables (Mohseni-Moghadam and Doohan 2015), and cotton (Gossipium hirsutum, Egan et al. 2014).
-Despite there being newer dicamba formulations (Xtendimax,® Monsanto Company, St Louis, MO; FeXapan,® Corteva Agriscience, Wilmilton, DE; and Engenia,® BASF, Research Triangle Park, NC) with reduced volatility and improved application equipment (e.g., large-droplet spray nozzles, automated spray controllers, etc.) (Alves et al. 2017, Egan and Mortensen 2012), off-target movement and dicamba injury on sensitive vegetation was widely reported across the United States in 2017.
-It was estimated that 1.4 million ha of non-DR soybean across the United States showed symptoms of dicamba injury (Hager, 2017).
+Contamination could also result in off-target dicamba injury if spray tanks following dicamba application are not properly cleaned.
+The negative impact from micro-rates of dicamba is well documented in grape (Vitis vinifera L.) (Mohseni-Moghadam et al. 2016), soybeans (Auch and Arnold 1978; Griffin et al. 2013), vegetables (Mohseni-Moghadam and Doohan 2015), and cotton (Gossipium hirsutum L.) (Egan et al. 2014).
+Despite the newer dicamba formulations (Xtendimax,® Monsanto Company, St Louis, MO; FeXapan,® Corteva Agriscience, Wilmington, DE; and Engenia,® BASF, Research Triangle Park, NC) with reduced volatility and improved application equipment (e.g., large-droplet spray nozzles, automated spray controllers, etc.) (Alves et al. 2017; Egan and Mortensen 2012), off-target movement and dicamba injury on sensitive vegetation was widely reported across the United States in 2017.
+It was estimated that 1.4 million ha of non-DR soybean across the United States showed symptoms of dicamba injury (Hager 2017).
 However, it remains controversial whether this damage from off-target movement was primarily caused by physical particle drift, vapor drift, or tank contamination (Steckel, 2017).

-The total soybean production area in Nebraska in 2017 was estimated at 2.3 million ha (USDA, 2017).
+The total soybean production area in Nebraska in 2017 was estimated at 2.3 million ha (USDA 2017).
 The majority (> 95%) of soybean ha were planted with HR cultivars (e.g., glyphosate-, glyphosate and dicamba-, or glufosinate-resistant [Liberty® Link, Bayer Crop Science, Research Triangle Park, NC]), with the remaining (< 5% of total soybean ha) ha consisting of conventional (non-HR) and organic soybean cultivars.
-As weed management challenges increase, controversy over dicamba off-target movement, and the fact that an estimated 200,000 ha of DR soybean were planted in Nebraska in 2017 (Jhala, personal communication), documenting the perceptions and experiences of soybean farmers regarding the adoption of this new technology is essential.
+Nearly 200,000 ha of DR soybeans were planted in Nebraska in 2017 (Jhala, personal communication).
+Therefore, documenting the perceptions and experiences of Nebraska soybean farmers regarding the adoption of this new technology is essential.
+The dicamba off-target movement was controversial in 2017 and it will likely be a trending topic in 2018 across the United States.

-Surveys are a useful method for obtaining knowledge or perception regarding a situation or fact and can assist with determining future decisions and directions (Givens et al. 2009, Rankins et al. 2005, Webster and Macdonald 2001).
+Surveys are a useful method for obtaining knowledge or perception regarding a situation or issue and can assist with determining future decisions and directions (Givens et al. 2009; Rankins et al. 2005; Webster and MacDonald 2001).
 For example, a 2016 Missouri survey conducted by Bish and Bradley (2017) showed that < 82% and < 50% of pesticide applicators were aware that temperature and vapor pressure, respectively, influence herbicide volatilization.
 These results indicate the importance of training for those who spray synthetic auxin herbicides.
-Therefore, the objective of this survey was to evaluate Nebraska farmers’ perspectives on use-of dicamba and DR soybean technology during the 2017 growing season, the year when the technology became fully available to soybean farmers in the United States.
-The results from our survey will provide valuable information to support or assist with future regulatory and management decisions regarding DR soybean and upcoming HR crop technologies.
+Therefore, the objective of this survey was to evaluate Nebraska farmers’ perspectives on use of dicamba and DR soybean technology during the 2017 growing season, the year when the technology became fully available to soybean farmers in the United States.
+The results from our survey will provide valuable information to support or assist with future regulatory, extension education, and management decisions regarding DR soybean and upcoming HR crop technologies.

 Material and Methods